 Jumanji: Welcome to the Jungle (2017)

 Helping level up The Rock’s career, his current trajectory to the top can largely be traced back to 2017’s Jumanji: Welcome to the Jungle.
 As the smouldering Dr Xander ‘Smolder’ Bravestone, Johnson also pulls double duty as the mild-mannered Spencer Gilpin.
 Part of what makes Welcome to the Jungle one of The Rock’s best is the fact he balances the typical macho man of Bravestone and a neurotic high school outcast.

 Shazam!
 Black Adam release date

 Despite some fans wondering if we needed a Jumanji sequel, the adventure movie did its best to honour the legacy of Robin Williams’ ‘90s classic while branching out on its own.
 There was more of the same for 2019’s The Next Level, and with hopes of a third movie, expect Johnson to return to help lead this reinvigorated trilogy.

-With its toe-tapping soundtrack and The Rock’s rendition of ‘You’re Welcome’ being a clear highlight, Moana dived deep into the lore of the islands and swept the competition away.
+With its toe-tapping soundtrack and The Rock’s rendition of ‘You’re Welcome’ being a clear highlight, this musical dived deep into the lore of the islands and swept the competition away.
 This dashing demigod soon learned the error of his ways, and although there’s Johnson’s usual cocky persona, there’s a whole heart beneath the surface of Maui.
 All that’s left to say is “you’re welcome” that you get to enjoy The Rock’s very best.